Moroccan mafia: The El Ballouti clan

 The El Ballouti clan is based in Antwerp, Belgium and led by drug lord Othman El Ballouti.
 Originally from Al Hoceïma, Othman grew up in the district of Borgerhout, and from a very early age he regularly visited the Port of Antwerp.
 With the goal of never getting caught by the police, he trafficked thousands of euros in narcotics every day.
 The newspaper De Volkskrant describes: "Othman climbed the containers and knew how to calculate very well.
 He quickly stopped climbing the containers by establishing his own gang who did the climbing instead."

 Othman later on emigrated to Dubai, where he acquired 4 Villas.
-He also owns an apartment in the famous Address Residence Sky View which is worth 1.5 million euros, alongside six other luxury homes with a total value of around 8.5 million euros.
+He also owns an apartment in the famous Address Residence Sky View which is worth 1.5 million euros, alongside six other luxury homes with a total value of around €8.5 million.
 This information was published by the OCCRP (Organised Crime and Corruption Reporting Project) after he escaped during an arrest at the Zaventem airport in Brussels, in 2016.
-The Belgian authorities discovered that Othman El Ballouti has a net worth of at least 100 million euros, a number that ranks him amongst the richest Belgians in the country.
+The Belgian authorities discovered that Othman El Ballouti has a net worth of at least €100 million, a number that ranks him amongst the richest Belgians in the country.

 The El Ballouti clan is now considered as one of the largest drug trafficking networks in Belgium, and they are also considered to be one of the 5 Moroccan drug clans who control the cocaine trade in the port of Antwerp.

 Alongside the Mixers clan and Turtle clan, the El Ballouti clan is held responsible for a significant number of bombs and grenades that were thrown in several neighbourhoods of Antwerp, which were aimed at rival gangs.

 Othman El Ballouti is currently hiding out in Dubai, from where he is running his drug operation in Europe.

 The Fish Farmers clan

 The Fish Farmers clan (Dutch: De Visboeren) are led by the owners of the well-known fishmonger De Antwerpse Visser in the districts of Borgerhout and Kiel in Antwerp.
-The organization is led by the brothers Mohamed A., Rachid A. and Hassan A., who quickly established themselves as main contributors within the international cocaine trade.
-They established the organization in the early 2010s and took control over the cocaine trade throughout Flanders.
-Dozens of containers from Colombian cartels were trafficked through the organization of the Fish Farmers clan.
-They very quickly competed against other organizations within the Moroccan mafia.
+The organisation is led by the brothers Mohamed A., Rachid A. and Hassan A., who quickly established themselves as main contributors within the international cocaine trade.
+They established the organisation in the early 2010s and took control over the cocaine trade throughout Flanders.
+Dozens of containers from Colombian cartels were trafficked through the organisation of the Fish Farmers clan.
+They very quickly competed against other organisations within the Moroccan mafia.

 In 2018, the Kali-team (an anti-Moroccan mafia police unit from Antwerp) discovered that the Fish Farmers were amongst the main owners of a luxury suite in the Hilton hotel near the Tangier-Ville railway station in Morocco.
 In March 2020, the three brothers and their father Mohamed (73) were sentenced up to eight years in prison.